SkylerRankin/PennLabsApplication/README.md

   This fragment is used in the view pager of the main activity, and holds a recycler view that lists all of the food trucks, along with their information and rating.
 The recycler view does most of the work for this class, but the spinner does have some logic behind it.
 When a selection is made, the spinner tells the FoodTruckData class to sort the data based on the selection.
 Afterwards, the adapter that converts the data into views for the recycler view is refreshed.
 For the sorting based on location, gathering the user's location is not done immediately; a location object is passed to a callback.
 Thus, while the other sorting methods can just sort and then refresh the adapter, the location sort must wait until the location is actually recieved, then sort, and then update the adapter to see the changes.
 - BuildingsFragment

   This fragment is used in the view pager of the main activity, and provides a text input region so that buildings can be searched for.
 The fragments adds a textChangedListener to the text input field so that when a user types enter, the new line is removed, and the Search button is clicked, triggering the BuildingActivity.
+The fragment also contains a list view that displays the recently searched terms.
+Whenever the user searches a building name, that query is added to the RecentSearchesData class.
+Then, when the fragment is returned to, that search along with the other 9 most recent searches are displayed.
+Since they are just text views, an array adapter is used to convert the array of search queries to list of text views.
+A click listener is added such that when an item in the list is clicked, the fragment will perform the same logic as if the search button has been clicked.

 ##### Services
 All maps are rendered using the Google maps API.
 Foodtruck and building locations are displayed using the provided coordinates, but the user location is gathered using the FusedLocationProvider from the Google location API.
 In all cases, the location services utilize either the "Fine" or the "Coarse" location service, whichever the user has given permission for.